 Right then, let’s go through them in more detail….

 1. Setting Safety Stock

-Stockouts are not always the most predictable of crisis's to happen to your product-making business.
+Stockouts are not always the most predictable of crisis’s to happen to your manufacturing business.

 They can occur due to fluctuating manufacturing lead times, as a result of supplier changes, or even just a sudden spike in customer demand.

 You can of course try to plan to avoid these situations, but there are some moments which are just simply out of your control.

 That’s why it’s always important to have a level of safety stock for your materials and finished products.
 Safety stock is the quantity of a particular item which is always there in the background to avoid dreaded stockouts.